daniele-proverbio/amoeba/README.md

 ## Description
-Although in one single file, the code is subdivided in the following sections:
+The code is subdivided in the following sections:

 * Parameters: Default parameters are consistent with biological values, when translated in simulation units.
 * Init: initialization and save statements